-I/We direct my/our proxy/proxies to vote for or against the Resolutions to be proposed at the Meeting as hereunder indicated.
-If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/her discretion.
-The authority herein includes the right to demand or to join in demanding a poll and to vote on a poll.

-No. Ordinary Resolutions For Against Ordin ary Business 1.
-To adopt the Audited Financial Statements, Directors' Report and Auditors' Report of the Company for the financial year ended 31 March 2015.
-2. To declare a first and final tax exempt one-tier dividend of S\$0.003 per ordinary share for the financial year ended 31 March 2015.
-3. To approve the payment of Directors' Fees for the financial year ended 31 March 2015.
-4. To re-appoint Dr. Lim Seck Yeow as a Director pursuant to Section 153(6) of the Companies Act, Cap.
-50. 5.
-To re-elect Mr. Bao Hongwei as a Director under Article 107.
-6. To re-elect Mr. Frankie Manuel Micallef as a Director under Article 107.
-7. To re-appoint RSM Chio Lim LLP as Auditors and authorise Directors to fix their remuneration.
-Spec ial Business 8.
-Approval of Authority to allot and issue shares.
-9. Proposed renewal of the shareholders' mandate for Interested Person Transactions with Dyno Nobel Group.
-10. Proposed renewal of the shareholders' mandate for Interested Person Transactions with Minbao Group.
+I/We of being a a member/members of the above-mer ntioned Company, hereby appoint:- Name NRIC/Passport No. Proportion of Shareholdings Address No. of Shares % % and/or (delete as appropriate) Name 9 NRIC/Passport No. Proportion of Shareholdings Addr Address No. of Shares % I/We do cific direction as to voting is given or i .m. and at any adjournment thereof. or against the Resolutions to be proposed in the event of any other matter arising at the oting at his/her discretion.
+The authority here Meeting a nd at any a djournment thereof No. Ordinary Resolutions For Against Ordin ary Business 1.
+To adopt the Audited Financial Statements, Directors' Statement and Auditors' Report of the Company for the financial year ended 31 March 2016.
+2. To approve the payment of Directors' Fees for the financial year ended 31 March 2016.
+3. To re-appoint Dr. Lim Seck Yeow as a Director.
+4. To re-elect Mr. Sun Bowen as a Director under Article 107.
+5. To re-elect Prof. Jiang Rongguang a 6.
+To re-elect Mr. Gregory John Hayne 7.
+To re-appoint RSM Chio Lim LLF remuneration. as Auditors and authorise Directors to fix their Spec ial Business 8.
+Approval of Authority to allot and iss ue shares.
+9. Proposed renewal of the shareholded Dyno Nobel Group. ers' mandate for Interested Person Transaction ons with 10.
+Proposed renewal of the shareholde Minbao Group. ers' mandate for Interested Person Transaction ons with Dated this day of 2016.